BYUHPC/sci-comp-course/readings/julia-part-two.md

 julia> print(c)
 3
 ```
 But what if we don't know the quantity of what's being returned?
 You can "slurp" results into one variable.
+In this case, `...` becomes the `slurp` operator.
 ```
 julia> x, y... = return_many();
 julia> print(x)